ratal/mdfreader/README.md

 * HDF5 (needs h5py)
 * Excel 95 to 2003 (needs xlwt, extremely slooow, be careful about data size)
 * Excel 2007/2010 (needs openpyxl, can be also slow with big files)
-* Matlab .mat (needs scipy.io)
+* Matlab .mat (needs hdf5storage)
 * MDF file.
 It allows you to create, convert or modify data, units, description and save it again.
 * Pandas dataframe(s) (only in command line, not in mdfconverter).
 One dataframe per raster.

 Compatibility:
 ==============
-This code is compatible for both python 2.7 and python 3.4+ Evaluated for Windows and Linux platforms (x86 and AMD64)
+This code is compatible for python 3.4+
+Evaluated for Windows and Linux platforms (x86 and AMD64)

 Requirements: